Drowsyyyyy/cse15l-lab-reports/lab_report3.md

   that address older adults who are merely overweight.
   ```
   -w option selects only those lines containing matches that form whole words.
 It is useful when we do not want to include the lines containing a word of which the pattern is a substring.
-  First example prints all the lines that contain exactly "adult" whole key word.
-Second example prints all the lines that contain exactly "adults" whole key word.
+  The first example prints all the lines that contain exactly "adult" whole key word.
+The second example prints all the lines that contain exactly "adults" whole key word.

   citation: https://unix.stackexchange.com/questions/524828/what-does-grep-w-do